damoclark/node-persistent-queue/README.md

 ## Overview

-Simple SQLite backed Queue for long running sequential tasks in Node.js using `setImmediate()`
+Simple SQLite backed Queue for running many short tasks in Node.js using `setImmediate()`

+If you have a large batch of small running tasks, this library will allow them to execute in sequence via the main event thread of node.js without blocking/starving other node.js events.

 ## Description